mouseandthebillionaire/RAGE/docs/Q3/README.md

 ![Spiderman](../images/spiderman.png)

 Taking inspiration from Cardiff/Miller and their soundwalks, I created a series of soundwalks that each focused on one of the strategies listed above.
-This exploration led to the publication of the paper [Experiments in Soundwalks for Video Games](https://www.cmmas.com/en/ideassonicas32/ideassonicas%2Fsonicideas-23) for the 23rd issue of [Sonic Ideas](https://www.cmmas.com/en/sonicideas).
+This exploration led to the publication of the paper [Experiments in Soundwalks for Video Games](https://www.cmmas.com/en/ideassonicas32/ideassonicas%2Fsonicideas-23) in the journal [Sonic Ideas](https://www.cmmas.com/en/sonicideas).

 One of the main takeaways from working on this series of experiments is how the medium of video games is a compelling space for thinking about what it means to be in the same space.
 If you and I are both playing _Spiderman 2_ we are clearly both in a fictional version of New York City, but there is also the possibility that I am in your living room/bedroom and you are in mine.
 Do the sounds of my controller, children, and physical space bleed into yours?
 Does this widen the soundscape into more complicated territory?

 ### Ambient Interactive Experiences

 Another collection of works that I considered as a reference point for contemplative sound games is what I initially called "slow games" but am now referring to as "ambient interactive experiences."
-The field of slow games is compelling and a clear precedent (with Liam Gibbons's thesis "Strategies for the Design of Reflective Shortform Videogames" from 2020 being especially instructive as I work on these ideas), but thinking about ambient media opens up the opportunity to include a lot more material.[^4] These projects all appear to be interested in slow pacing, obfuscation, and less "comfortable" experiences, with varying degrees of success.
+The field of slow games is compelling and a clear precedent (with Liam Gibbons's thesis "Strategies for the Design of Reflective Shortform Videogames" from 2020 being especially instructive as I work on these ideas), but thinking about ambient media opens up the opportunity to include a lot more material.[^4] These projects all appear to be interested in slow pacing, obfuscation, and less traditionally "comfortable" experiences, with varying degrees of success.

 #### Luke Jaaniste